5 Health Benefits of Spirituality

 Stress can come from many things, including relationship issues, job loss, and the pressures of work and daily life.
 Some stress is normal, but excess stress can be debilitating.
 Practicing spirituality is a productive way to reduce stress levels and focus your energy on something positive.

-Studies suggest mindfulness-based stress reduction, a form of meditation, has shown positive results for reducing stress among both sick and healthy people.
+Studies suggest mindfulness-based stress reduction, a form of meditation, has shown positive results for lessening stress among both sick and healthy people.
 Feeling a little overwhelmed?
 Find a quiet spot and reflect for a few moments.
 Relinquishing control of whatever is burdening you may just be enough to calm your mind.

 Reduce depression

 Depression, a mood disorder that causes persistent feelings of sadness, guilt, and hopelessness, can interfere with daily life.
 Depression is often treated with medication and talk therapy.
-But some studies suggest spirituality—namely mindfulness meditation, prayer, and yoga—can also alleviate its effects.
+But some studies suggest spirituality—namely mindfulness meditation, prayer, and yoga—can also help alleviate its effects.

 Meditation can be practiced a number of ways, but evidence suggests that mindfulness meditation, a type of meditation that focuses on awareness of the present moment, is effective.
 Yoga, a series of movements and breathing exercises that promote calmness and flexibility, can also reduce symptoms of depression.